gregdaynes/gregdaynes.github.io/_posts/2024-12-04-advent-of-code-day-04.md

 First order of business is to replace ['M', 'S'].includes check with direct === 'M' === 'S' checks which are faster for 2 entries.

-Next I questioned why do filting at all instead of just appending any value (incuding `undefined`) to the string of letters.
+Next I questioned why do filtering at all instead of just appending any value (including `undefined`) to the string of letters.
 The switch is pattern matching is simple, so we can remove the string preparations.

-This meant we could remove the results and count checks and within the switch body update count count instead of accumulating words, and checking length later.
+This meant we could remove the results and count checks and within the switch body update count instead of accumulating words, and checking length later.

 Using a reducer to accumulate the letters is short and simple enough so I think it's ok here (especially compared to the Pt 1 reducers).